 Depending on what kind of private school you decide on, tuition can range from $4,000 per year up to more than $100,000.
 Public school costs nothing, of course.
 Is it more important to you to spend the money on private school tuition versus having money to treat your kids well in other respects?
 How much are you willing to sacrifice?
 Do you think the best things in life are free – or do you believe you get what you pay for?

-Sending you child to a private school means enrollment is selective and demands are uniformly higher versus a public school where they will be exposed to a wider variety of people and abilities.
+Sending your child to a private school means enrollment is selective and demands are uniformly higher versus a public school where they will be exposed to a wider variety of people and abilities.
 In today's world, both are likely to incorporate students from various cultures and backgrounds.

 In most areas, your children will attend public school with other kids from the same area.
-However, a number of states are moving toward a policy where you can request a change if you desire.
+However, a number of provinces are moving toward a policy where you can request a change if you desire.

 When parents choose a private school, they often do so based on their desire to give their children a specific peer group, whether that is based on discipline, cultural or religious background, or philosophical beliefs.
+This is perhaps understandable, in that establishing the right peer groups early on can have profound effects later in life.

 In most private schools, students are excluded or expelled if they do not adhere to the school's policies or standards.